Belgium in the long nineteenth century

 The "long 19th century" saw profound cultural and economic changes in Belgium.
-The Industrial Revolution, which began to take effect in Belgium during the period of French rule, transformed the region's economy over the course of the period.
+The Industrial Revolution, which began to take effect in Belgium during the period of French rule, transformed the country's economy over the course of the period.
 By 1914, Belgium was acknowledged as one of the most densely industrialized countries in Europe, with notable coal mining and manufacturing industries.

-At the start of the period, French was the dominant language, and was the only one approved for use in legal and government business, however Belgium became officially bilingual in 1870 and Dutch was officially recognized as an equal language to French in legal matters in 1898.
+At the start of the period, French was the dominant language, and was the only one approved for use in legal and government business; however Belgium became officially bilingual in 1870 and Dutch was officially recognized as an equal language to French in legal matters in 1898.